 - a) No such quorum system exists.
 According to the definition of a quorum system, every two quorum of a quorum system intersect.
 So at least one server is part of both quorums.
 The fact that all servers of a particular quorum fail, implies that in each other quorum at least one server fails, namely the one which lies in the intersection.
-Therefore it is not possible to achieve a quorum anymore and the quorum system does not work anymore. - b) Just 1 as soon as 2 servers fail, no quorum survives. - c) Imagine a quorum system where you have one quorum of size 1, and all remaining quorums are the elements of the powerset of the remaining n-1 nodes, each joined with the first mentioned server.
+Therefore it is not possible to achieve a quorum anymore and the quorum system does not work anymore. - b) Just 1 as soon as 2 servers fail, no quorum survives. - c) Imagine a quorum system in which all quorums overlap exactly in one single node.
+Each element of the powerset of the remaining n-1 nodes joined with this special node is a quorum.
 This gives 2^{n-1} quorums.

 Can there be more?
 No!
 Consider a set from the powerset of n servers.
-Its complement cannot be a quorum as well, as they don't overlap.
+Its complement cannot be a quorum as well, as they do not overlap.
+So, from each such couple, at most one set can be part of the quorum system.
 This gives an upper bound of $2^n/2 = 2^{n-1}$.